Telescopic actions: Telescopic orbifolds

 and $\iota'$ induces an isomorphism $\pi_1|Y'|\to\pi_1|\mathcal O'|$. \end{enumerate}

-The construction of $\mathcal O$ out of $Y$ will be given in three steps that we now describe.
+The construction of $\mathcal O$ from $Y$ will be given in three steps.
 To visualize the first two steps in the construction it is convenient to pass to a double branched cover $Y_2$ of $Y$ which we are about to describe.

 \parbf{Double orbi-cover of $\bm{Y}$.} Let us describe a double orbi-cover $Y_2$ of $Y$ that will be used further.
-We realize $|Y_2|$ topologically as a cell complex in $\SS^3$.
-Namely denote by $z_{\text{red}}$ and $z_{\text{green}}$ two opposite poles in $\SS^3$, and let $\SS_{\text{black-or-white}}^2$ be the equatorial sphere.
-Let $\SS^1_{\text{red}}$, $\SS^1_{\text{green}}$ be two great orthogonal circles on $\SS_{\text{black-or-white}}^2$.
-Let $\mathbb D_{\text{red}}$ and $\mathbb D_{\text{green}}$ be the two-dimensional hemispheres in $\SS^3$ whose centers are $z_{\text{red}}$ and $z_{\text{green}}$, and whose boundaries are $\SS^1_{\text{red}}$ and $\SS^1_{\text{green}}$ respectively.
-With these notations $|Y_2|$ is the union of the two disks $\mathbb D_{\text{red}}$, $\mathbb D_{\text{green}}$ and the sphere $\SS^2_{\text{black-or-white}}$.
-Finally, let $\sigma$ be the involution on $\SS^3$ that fixes the poles and restricts to the central symmetry on $\SS^2_{\text{black-or-white}}$.
+We realize $|Y_2|$ topologically as a cell complex in $\mathbb{S}^3$.
+Namely denote by $z_{\text{red}}$ and $z_{\text{green}}$ two opposite poles in $\mathbb{S}^3$, and let $\mathbb{S}_{\text{black-or-white}}^2$ be the equatorial sphere.
+Let $\mathbb{S}^1_{\text{red}}$, $\mathbb{S}^1_{\text{green}}$ be two great orthogonal circles on $\mathbb{S}_{\text{black-or-white}}^2$.
+Let $\mathbb D_{\text{red}}$ and $\mathbb D_{\text{green}}$ be the two-dimensional hemispheres in $\mathbb{S}^3$ whose centers are $z_{\text{red}}$ and $z_{\text{green}}$, and whose boundaries are $\mathbb{S}^1_{\text{red}}$ and $\mathbb{S}^1_{\text{green}}$ respectively.
+With these notations $|Y_2|$ is the union of the two disks $\mathbb D_{\text{red}}$, $\mathbb D_{\text{green}}$ and the sphere $\mathbb{S}^2_{\text{black-or-white}}$.
+Finally, let $\sigma$ be the involution on $\mathbb{S}^3$ that fixes the poles and restricts to the central symmetry on $\mathbb{S}^2_{\text{black-or-white}}$.

 It is clear that the quotient $|Y_2|/\sigma$ is homeomorphic to $|Y|$.
-The two intersections $\star_1$ and $\star_2$ of $\SS^1_{\text{red}}$ with $\SS^1_{\text{green}}$ on $|Y_2|$ correspond to the point $\star$ on $|Y|$.
-The black and white two-cells of $|Y|$ correspond to $\SS^2_{\text{black-or-white}}$, and the red and green two-cells correspond to $\mathbb D_{\text{red}}$ and $\mathbb D_{\text{green}}$.
+The two intersections $\star_1$ and $\star_2$ of $\mathbb{S}^1_{\text{red}}$ with $\mathbb{S}^1_{\text{green}}$ on $|Y_2|$ correspond to the point $\star$ on $|Y|$.
+The black and white two-cells of $|Y|$ correspond to $\mathbb{S}^2_{\text{black-or-white}}$, and the red and green two-cells correspond to $\mathbb D_{\text{red}}$ and $\mathbb D_{\text{green}}$.

 The one-skeleton of $|Y_2|$ is the graph with two vertices $\star_1$ and $\star_2$ joined by $4$ edges.
 Note that $|Y_2|$ is obtained from the skeleton by attaching $6$ two-cells; two black, two white, one red and one green.
-Further, $|Y_2|$ cuts from $\SS^3$ four balls and each two-cell of $|Y_2|$ lies in the boundary of 2 of these balls.
+Further, $|Y_2|$ cuts from $\mathbb{S}^3$ four balls and each two-cell of $|Y_2|$ lies in the boundary of 2 of these balls.